How to Start an Online Business in Australia

 Click on the “Start a Trial” button.

 You can create your free account by filling out the form or you can get started by using your Facebook account.
-On completion of Registration, you are routed to the Dashboard – A place where all the social media magic happens for your business.
+Upon completion of Registration, you are routed to the Dashboard – A place where all the social media magic happens for your business.
 To get started, click on the ‘+ icon’, as shown in the image below:

 Time to connect all your social media channels.